Born in Jos, Nigeria, singer and songwriter, Lindsey Abudei, mentions Stevie Wonder's "Songs In The Key Of Life" as one of the albums

 Her new album, "...And The Bass Is Queen." has gotten good reviews from Nigeria and abroad since its release.
 Being an Art OMI: Music 2017 Fellow and a Red Bull Music Academy (RBMA) 2018 Participant are a testament that she is finally making a stamp with her sound.

 "If you've never taken me up on anything, please do on this: Lindsey Abudei's "...And The Bass Is Queen." is the best album I've heard in years."

 -Cobhams Asuquo.
 Singer/Songwriter and Producer.

 "...And The Bass Is Queen." is one of the best albums released by a Nigerian in a decade."

 Lindsey calls the album, "a canvas of experiences told with haunting bass lines and guitar riffs."

 She explores love, heartbreak, life, hope and freedom in ways that seem simple and yet pull you in- almost as if she is asking you in for a conversation.

-Recently, Lindsey became an Art OMI: Music 2017 Fellow and is currently on tour.
+Lindsey is currently on tour.